Vitamin B12 vs B Complex: Which Supplement Is Right for You?

-If you’re deficient in B12 you will feel fatigued, have a poor appetite and may experience low mood and depression.
+According to NHS, the common symptoms of B12 deficiency include fatigue, poor appetite, low mood and headaches.
 Your nervous system will also suffer – you may feel numbness or tingling in your hands or feet.
 It can be a serious problem and will need a GP to diagnose and recommend treatment.

-Deficiencies in B complex vitamins are unusual on their own and low levels usually occur across them all.
+Deficiencies in B complex vitamins are unusual, and low levels usually occur across them all.
 A Vitamin B complex can help put that right – as can eating a range of foods that typically contain several B vitamins.

 What Causes Vitamin B Levels to Fall?